nohn/watermeter/README.md

 ## Getting Started

 To get a benefit from using this software, you need at least three components.
-I strongly encourage to run each of these components in a different container or VM.
+It is strongly encouraged to run each of these components in a different container or VM.

 1. Something to take photos of your analog water meter.
 I use a Raspberry Pi Zero with a Raspberry Camera for that.
 Your image may need some post-processing.
 See the end of this README for some tips on that.
 2. *This tool* to process that image into a decimal value